israelpereira55/israelpereira55.github.io/README.md

 As an optimization lover, I really enjoyed looking for state-of-the-art techniques to improve the model's performance and achieve better training.
 Out of a bunch of works that I can't tell, I've developed many systems that use both neural networks, graph theory, and optimization algorithms for real-time applications.

 I mostly use C, C++, and Python.
-Here are also my papers, and if they are out of the embargo period, you can download them =).
+Here are also my papers, and if they are out of the embargo period, I will present the manuscript version =).

 ## _Academic papers_